 Jonas and Olivia is a spring.
 While there are darker moments in it, the farther you get into the book the more hope there is, and there are so many fresh beginnings in the book.

-Melinda* (Title not yet decided) is also a Winter.
+Further Courage is also a Winter.
 This Revolutionary War novel is filled with a deceptive quiet even though the War is smothering them more and more.
 It is a little bit darker over all, though truth and bravery shines through it all.

 Kind Heart is a novel set in modern times featuring an eclectic evangelist family whose daughter happens to be adopted.
 It is a sun-soaked, free spirited book as the main character struggles with finding and following the Lord's will for her life as she grows older and suddenly has to deal with new relationships with her birth family.
-And so it's definitely in the Summer category as well.
+And so it's definitely in the Summer category.

 Y'all have a lovely day!